parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-750-real-scale.md

 * and then run as many pings as there are couples of nodes - that is to say `m*(m-1)/2`  pings
 * the results of these are then retrieved locally in files names `PING-i-j`

-## `--parallel` : 2 modes: sequential *vs* parallel
+## `--parallel` : 3 modes: sequential, full parallel, partially parallel

-This script implements two radically different strategies, mostly for the purpose of this tutorial:
+This script implements 3 different strategies, mostly for the purpose of this tutorial:

-* sequential (default) :
+### sequential (default) :

   * check that we have the lease,
   * then prepare all nodes (init their wireless ad-hoc network) in parallel,
   * then **sequentially** run all the pings

-* parallel (with the `-p` option) : same, but all the pings are running **at the same time**.
+### full parallel (with the `-p 0` option) :

+Same, but all the pings are running **at the same time**.
 This is why, as you will realize if you try to run the script yourself, this strategy can cope with something like around 8 nodes.
 With a higher number of nodes, there is a too great need of simultaneous open connections, and the script stops to behave as expected.

-It could of course make sense to try and come up with a smarter strategy somewhere in the middle, but be aware that running the sequential version on the full 37 nodes in R2lab takes about 10 minutes, so it is not totally unworkable either.
+### parallel / limited window - with the .e.g `-p 20` option :

+This is an illustration of the ability that an `asynciojobs` scheduler has, to limit the number of simultaneous jobs.
+So if you say `-p 20` only a maximum number of 20 pings will run at the same time.

 ## `--dry-run`